-Most people claim to have “good communication skills.”
-Unfortunately however, not many actually know what it means, much less practice good and effective communication.
+“Good communication skills” is a commonly touted skill on most CVs.
+Unfortunately however, not many people actually know what it means, much less practice good or effective communication.

-Communication Skills is taught as a course or subject separate and differently from English or other languages in school for a reason, and that is because Communication Skills is not about grammar, literacy, literature or proficiency in a language as most people believe, although it may include that.
+Schools teach Communication Skills as a course or subject separately and differently from English or other languages in school for a reason, and that is because Communication Skills is not about grammar, literacy or proficiency in a language as most people believe, even though it may include that.

-There are 3 core aspects of effective communication; receiving information, decoding information and giving information or feedback, and they work in a cycle:
+There are 3 main aspects of effective communication; receiving information, decoding information and giving information or feedback, and they work in a cycle.

-What does this means?
-Effective communication skills is about knowing:
+What does the above mean?
+Good communication skills is about:

 - Receive communication, e.g. by cutting people off or not allowing them to speak, or

-- Pay proper attention to people who are communicating with you, or
+- Pay proper attention to people who are communicating with them, or

-- Understand what is communicated to you, yet do not make the effort to, e.g. by asking questions, or
+- Understand what is communicated to them, but does not make the effort to, e.g. by asking questions, or

-- Give relevant and sufficient feedback or response to people when you are communicated with; be it a positive, negative or neutral response, as long as a response is lacking
+- Give relevant and sufficient feedback or response to people when they are communicated with; be it a positive, negative or neutral response, as long as a response is lacking

-…you are failing at communication, even if it is with just one of the above.
-Communication also fails when one person is practicing good communication skills and another is not; it requires all parties to observe good communication skills.
+Even if it is with just one of the above.
+Communication also fails when one person is practicing good communication skills and another is not; it requires all parties to have good communication skills.

 Communication is critical to social interaction and society in general.
-It is essential in building any good relationship be it in business, international relations, at the workplace or home, in friendships or partnerships or any other aspect of society big and small.
-Most problems of society, from wars to civil unrest, personal squabbles, workplace challenges and more, when examined carefully will soon reveal at its heart, a failure of communication in either of the three main areas, on someone’s part.
-That is why effective communication is so important in society and to all institutions; poor communication makes working with others difficult and costly.
+It is essential to building any good relationship be it in business or international relations, at the workplace or home, in friendships or any aspect of society.
+Most problems in society, from personal squabbles to work challenges, civil unrest, wars and more, when examined carefully reveal at the heart, a failure of communication in either of the three main areas, on someone’s part.
+That is why effective communication is so important in society and to all institutions.
+Poor communication makes working with others difficult and costly.

-Effective communication skills is a habit that needs to be developed over time, and it needs to be done through conscious effort i.e. constantly reminding oneself to LISTEN, UNDERSTAND and RESPOND/INFORM as we engage with others.
+Good communication skills is a habit that one must develop over time through conscious effort i.e., constantly reminding oneself to LISTEN, UNDERSTAND and RESPOND/INFORM as we engage with others.